sveltejs/eslint-plugin-svelte/docs/rules/no-non-optimized-style-attributes.md

 ---
 pageClass: "rule-details"
 sidebarDepth: 0
-title: "@ota-meshi/svelte/no-non-optimized-style-attributes"
+title: "svelte/no-non-optimized-style-attributes"
 description: "require style attributes that can be optimized"
 since: "v0.31.0"
 ---

-# @ota-meshi/svelte/no-non-optimized-style-attributes
+# svelte/no-non-optimized-style-attributes

 > require style attributes that can be optimized

-- :warning: This rule was **deprecated** and replaced by [@ota-meshi/svelte/require-optimized-style-attribute](require-optimized-style-attribute.md) rule.
+- :warning: This rule was **deprecated** and replaced by [svelte/require-optimized-style-attribute](require-optimized-style-attribute.md) rule.

 ## :rocket: Version

-This rule was introduced in @ota-meshi/eslint-plugin-svelte v0.31.0
+This rule was introduced in eslint-plugin-svelte v0.31.0

 ## :mag: Implementation